 Bees and butterflies love clustered mountain mint (Pycnanthemum muticum).
 It has pinkish-white, aromatic flowers surrounded by silver bracts.
 Blooms August through September.
 Photo by: Jan Johnsen.

-You can start by attracting pollinators to your garden by planting flowers, trees and shrubs that are nectar-rich.
+You can start attracting pollinators to your garden by planting flowers, trees and shrubs that are nectar-rich.
 Also, consider the colors they like.
 For example, hummingbirds are particularly fond of red, while bees seem to prefer flowers in the purple/violet range.

 8. Birdscape with Berried Plants